AllieBaker21/Seattle-Airbnbs/README.md

 ### How to Re-create this Application
 If you wish to run the app from R Studio instead of going to the above link, you can use the following steps:

-1. Download all items in the Seattle_Airbnb folder
+1. Download all items in the Seattle_Airbnb folder (will need to unzip)
 2. Open seattle_airbnb.Rproj in R Studio
 3. Make sure both Airbnb5122.csv and listig.csv stay within the 'data' folder
 4. Open app.R